-Our conclusion that individual variation in vital rates tends to reduce population growth is consistent with earlier findings in bacteria \cite{Steiner2012} and generalisable beyond microbial systems.
-Similar effects have been documented for controlled experiments on plants, where the environment and the genotypes were corrected for, and genotypes with high variance in reproduction showed reduced growth than expected \cite{Steiner2021}.
-But recently, in a contrasting line of research, \cite{Genthon2025} find that fluctuations in single-cell growth rates can increase population growth rates when slow-growing cells tend to divide at smaller sizes than fast-growing cells.
+Our finding that individual variation in vital rates tends to suppress population growth aligns with earlier observations in bacteria \cite{Steiner2012} and is broadly generalisable beyond microbial systems.
+Similar phenomena have been documented in controlled experiments on plants, where controlling for environment and genotype revealed that cohorts with high reproductive variance exhibited lower-than-expected population growth \cite{Steiner2021}.
+Conversely, in a distinct line of single-cell research, \cite{Genthon2025} demonstrated that fluctuations in single-cell growth rates can enhance population growth if slow-growing cells systematically divide at smaller sizes than fast-growing cells.

-Continued research is needed to characterise how different forms of individual variation affect population growth or decline, but a key factor appears to be whether individuals exhibiting enhanced trait values do so throughout their lifespan or in a fluctuating manner \cite{Fox2002}.
-Specifically, the effects analysed in this paper require long-lasting individual trait values to differ among individuals for selection to act on.
-Stochastic fluctuations in each individual's traits are not expected to lead to the same effects unless traits average to significantly different values over different individual's lifespans.
-The models presented here can he extended with stochastic dimensions to establish this differentiation more rigorously.
+Continued research is required to characterise how distinct forms of individual variation govern population expansion or decline.
+A decisive factor appears to be the temporal persistence of the variation—namely, whether individuals exhibit distinct trait values persistently throughout their lifespan or in a rapidly fluctuating manner \cite{Fox2002}.
+Critically, the variance-driven phenomena analysed in this paper depend on stable, long-lasting differences among individuals upon which selection can act.
+Short-term stochastic fluctuations within an individual's lifespan are not expected to yield the same population-level consequences unless they manifest as significantly different time-averaged values across separate individuals.
+Extending the models presented here to incorporate stochastic dimensions represents a promising avenue to formalise and rigorously differentiate these mechanisms.